MenheraBot/MenheraBot/README.md

 ## 🙋‍♀️ | Support

-You can enter my [support server](https://discord.gg/fZMdQbA) to help further.
-And don't forget to help me by voting for me
+You can enter Menhera's [support server](https://discord.gg/fZMdQbA) to help further.
+And don't forget to help by voting for Menhera
 <br></br>
 ![MenheraWidget](https://top.gg/api/widget/708014856711962654.svg?usernamecolor=FFFFFF&topcolor=000000)